Try the new and improved recipe!

 I think we’ve all tried cutting into a warm loaf of bread and eating it with copious amounts of melting butter.
 There are good reasons to wait until the bread has cooled completely, though

-When you take your piping hot bread out of the oven and put in on the wire rack, it isn’t done yet.
+When you take your piping hot bread out of the oven and put it on the wire rack, it isn’t done yet.

-While the temperature is declining in the bread, the texture is texture is still developing, because the starch molecules are releasing some of the water that they’ve absorbed during fermentation.
+While the temperature is declining in the bread, the texture is still developing, because the starch molecules are releasing some of the water that they’ve absorbed during fermentation.

-Furthermore, the water that is still in steam form in the bread will disappear from the bread if you cut a large hole in it while it is still cooling.
+Furthermore, the water that is still in the steam form in the bread will disappear from the bread if you cut a large hole in it while it is still cooling.
 The bread will then become dry faster, as there is less moisture in it.

 What happens when I cut it too early?

 If you cut the bread while it is still warm, you run the risk of turning the crumb rubbery.
 The bread can also be hard to cut without it falling apart.

 When the bread has finished baking, it is important to store it correctly.
-It needs to cool at room temperature and not covered by anying.
+It needs to cool at room temperature and not be covered by anything.
 If you trap steam coming off the bread you risk making the crust soft.

 What is the best way to store bread?